Le Festin d'Ésope: The music

 The last variation, extended beyond the eight-bar format of the previous variations, features an octave rendering of the theme.
 The molto cresc. in the previous variation culminates in a trionfalmente, fortississimo (triumphantly, very very loud).
-Alkan makes use of the extreme registers of the piano, utilizing the lower bass octave statements (as in the previous variation) to punctuate the theme, in the rhythm of a dotted sixteenth note and a thirty-second note.
-This is contrasted with occasional triplet sixteenth flourishes.

 The next eight bars consist of a different melodic treatment of the theme, with elements of a canon as both hands take turns stating the melody.
 The first four bars are to be played sempre fortississimo, with the latter half dropping to mezzo-forte.
 A crescendo leads to a final eight-bar Maggiore statement of the initial trionfalmente variation, featuring the same rhythmic scheme.
 A final triplet flourish (fortississimo) finishes the first section of the variation.

 This is immediately succeeded by a simple four-bar interlude to be played pianissimo.
 Polyphonically, the truncated theme is stated in the staccato bass and the sostenuto treble.
 The next eight bars (piano, sostenuto) develops the polyphony further, building tension (cresc. poco a poco) as the voices become broader and broader.
 This culminates in a sequence of arpeggiated sixteenth note chords in both hands, to be played fortissimo and staccatissimo.